 What is Central Appalachia?

-The Appalachian Mountain Range stretches across most of the East Coast of the United States.
-The central region states that comprise CABIN’s footprint are Pennsylvania, Ohio, West Virginia, Virginia, Kentucky, North Carolina, and Tennessee.
+Geographically, the Appalachian Mountains stretch across most of the East Coast of the United States and extend all the way into parts of Canada.
+Culturally, the Appalachian Regional Commission states that Appalachia is made up of 420 counties across 13 states and spans 205,000 square miles, from southern New York to northern Mississippi.
+The central Appalachian states that comprise CABIN’s footprint are Pennsylvania, Ohio, West Virginia, Virginia, Kentucky, North Carolina, and Tennessee.

 Central Appalachia can be further defined by three key challenges that unite the region: a beautiful but difficult terrain, a history of domination and abandonment by big industry, and subsequent economic stagnation and population loss.
 While their love for the land is generally a defining characteristic of Appalachians, it is no secret that the rugged, mountainous landscape has made it extremely difficult to build and maintain quality infrastructure systems (especially broadband internet today) throughout the region.
 In many places, these systems were only established as a result of the coal, lumber, and manufacturing companies that thrived in Appalachia during the late-nineteenth and early-twentieth centuries.
 These businesses flocked to our area for its wealth of natural resources, and often became the economic lifeblood of entire communities.
 Unfortunately, as the natural resources were depleted and profits dried up, businesses moved on and left these boomtowns with no way to support themselves.